OpenXiangShan/edk2-platforms/Platform/Bosc/XiangshanSeriesPkg/Readme.md

 build -a RISCV64 -t GCC5 -p Platform/Bosc/XiangshanSeriesPkg/NanhuFPGABoard/Nanhu.dsc
 ```

-## U5SeriesPkg Libraries and Drivers
+## XiangShanSeriesPkg Libraries and Drivers
 ### PeiCoreInfoHobLib
 This is the library to create RISC-V core characteristics for building up RISC-V
 related SMBIOS records to support a single boot loader  or OS image on all RISC-V